 Step 6: Task Stack

 Can any of your to-dos get stacked or be completed simultaneously?
 For example, can you pay your bills while you’re waiting for your daughter at her ballet class?
 Can you go grocery shopping on the way home from the dentist?
-Can you listen to the audiobook you need to read for class while working out?
+Can you listen to the audiobook you need to read while working out?
 Stack and group tasks according to what makes them most efficient.
+This is not to be confused with multi-tasking, which is entirely different.

 Step 7: Schedule It